zcox/rexster-titan-scala/README.md

 # Titan Server

-We'll run a Titan+Cassandra server.
+We'll run a Titan+Cassandra+RexPro server.
 Version 0.3.1 is the latest as of this writing.

 ```
 wget http://s3.thinkaurelius.com/downloads/titan/titan-cassandra-0.3.1.zip